-The undersigned licensed employee is applying for early retirement pursuant to board policy 407.4, Licensed Employee Early Retirement.
-Please complete the following information:

-Full Legal Name of Licensed Employee Social Security Number Current Job Title Date of Birth Years of Service Please specify the date desorter than sired for payment of the early ret of the year in which th reason for the date if a date employee retires is desired.
-Date Reason for the date requested Please attach a letter of resintends to retire. signation effective June thirtieth of the year in which the e undersigned licensed employee The undersigned licensed entirely voluntary. employee acknowledges that ap plication and participati on in the early retirement plan is employee acknowledges that the the employee's own personal acc nends that the licensed employee cipation in the early retirement oyee die prior to full payment of wing individual as beneficiary or Beneficiary Estate Beneficiary Beneficiary Address Licensed Employee Signa ture Date Witness Signature Date
+The undersigned licensed Employee Early Retirement early retirement pursuant to bo llowing information: pard policy 407.4, Licensed Full Legal Name of Licensed Employee Social Secu Social Security Number Current Job Title Date of Birth Years of Service Please specify the date desother than arly retirement benefit and the hich the undersigned licensed Date Reason for the date requ uested Please attach a letter of resintends to retire. signation effective June th irtieth of the year in which the undersigned licensed employed The undersigned licensed entirely voluntary. employee acknowledges the hat application and participation on in the early retirement plan is • ends that the licensed employed cipation in the early retirement ent of an early retirement bene iary or the licensed employee Beneficiary Esta te Beneficiary Beneficiary Address Licensed Employee Signa ture Date Witness Signature